Need to know

 In Filmmaker Mode, the colours, tones, etc. are closer to the director's original intentions.

-Filmmaker Mode has only been around for a few years, and it's not available in every brand or model.
+Filmmaker Mode has only been around for a few years and it's not supported by every brand or older TVs.
 All recently released Samsung and LG TVs have Filmmaker Mode, however, so it's worth giving it a try on your new TV.

 "We've found that Samsung TVs tend to look much better on Filmmaker Mode than on the default settings, so if you buy a Samsung, try switching to Filmmaker Mode when you watch movies to see if you prefer it," says Denis.